- Corporate Governance

 Automated Process Optimisation (APO) – This market-leading technology offers digital supervision of our customers’ kilns.
 Stopping and starting production for maintenance checks is energy-intensive so reducing stoppages also reduces customer energy use and carbon emissions.

 To reduce the carbon intensity of our energy use, we are switching to low-carbon or renewable sources of energy where feasible.

-At present, renewables are not a viable primary source of energy for our business, given the temperatures and quantities required, although we continue to explore options
+At present, renewables are not a viable primary source of energy for our business, given the temperatures and quantities required, although we continue to explore options.

-Where viable, we are switching from petroleum coke and oil to natural gas.
+Where viable, we are switching from petroleum coke to natural gas.
 Although still a fossil fuel, natural gas is the cleanest.
 It now represents more than half of fuel used by our business although availability of gas supply and supply capacity are still challenging in some locations.

 Increasing energy efficiency

 New technologies are helping us to use energy more efficiently.

 We previously fired the bricks used by customers to produce low-carbon, interstitial-free steel at temperatures of up to 1,800°C. By contrast, our new binder system only requires treatment at 200°C, reducing CO2 emissions by 700 kg per tonne of production.